kawaicheung/book-on-naming-things/manuscript/_TheCliffNotes.md

 If Sivers were to write a notes page about this book, it would be like this:

 **Why naming matters**
+* The basics of naming: Clarity.
+Constantly has to morph to the changes being  made to the codebase.
 * Maybe bring back those 5ish examples from history?
 (WhyNamingMatters)

 **Tactics**